Sala2Code/Sala2Code/README.md

 ## [ 🍮 Soft-body 2022](https://github.com/Sala2Code/Soft-Body)
 Draw your own structure easily and see how it rebounds !
 You can handle with your mouse.
-This simulation works eqaully with a feature added which is the pressure.
+This simulation works equally with a feature added which is the pressure.
 <p align="center">
   <a href="https://github.com/Sala2Code/Soft-Body">
     <img src="https://user-images.githubusercontent.com/109032171/212907622-bc5a428e-4545-4795-9407-925641832743.png">